alexwlchan/alexwlchan.net/src/_articles/2025/2025-03-10-new-banner.md

 ---
-layout: post
+layout: article
 date: 2025-03-10 07:48:39 +00:00
 title: An unexpected lesson in CSS stacking contexts
 summary: While trying to add some simple overlay labels, I stumbled into a sharp edge of a complex CSS feature called "stacking contexts".
-tags:
+topics:
-  - css
+  - CSS
-  - blogging about blogging
+  - Blogging about blogging
-old_syntax_highlighting: true
 ---
 I've made another small tweak to the site -- I've added "new" banners to articles I've written recently, and any post marked as "new" will be pinned to the homepage.
 Previously, the homepage was just a random selection of six articles I'd written at any time.